 Name o of Business:

 Address s of Business:

-Type of f Business:CorporationPartnersl nipSole Proprietorship Other
+Type of f Business: CorporationPartnershi pSole ProprietorshipOther

 Busines ss Activity:

 I am certified as a Section 3 Business.
-I have a attached a Section 3 Business Certification.
+I have at tached a Section 3 Business Certification.

 OR

-I will subcontract 25% of the contract amount thave attached Section 3 Business Certifications n 3 Businesses.
-I
+I will subcontract 25% of the contract amount to have attached Section 3 Business Certifications to

 OR

-I anticipate hiring new employees under any new hires are required under this contract, requirements. this contract, if awarded.
-I un I will need to comply with Se nderstand that if ction 3 hiring
+I anticipate hiring new employees under this contract, if awarded.
+I understand that if any new hires are required under this contract, I will need to comply with Section 3 hiring requirements.

 I attest that the above information is true and correct.

-Signatu ure Print Name
+Signatu ire Print Name

 Title Date